-- · Wheelchair access into the Homestead and Cottage will be improved. - · A path will connect through the playground up to the railway platform, extending to a nearby seating area situated to enjoy the amenity of the Gardens.
+- · A path will connect through the playground up to the railway platform, extending to a nearby seating area situated to enjoy the amenity of the Gardens.
 A path will lead over the railway tracks to the seating area at the bottom of The Knoll. - · A new path will lead from the footpath to a picnic and seating area in Crabapple Walk/Poplar Flat.